- Betting Sites

 Email is the other option you have to contact them with any issues and this is also easily done from within the site itself.
 Arguably it’s more of a contact us form than email but it works well and does make it much easier than having to go to your own email client.
 Again, just click the ‘help’ question mark on the main site and then choose Email from the Help Centre pop-up.

-ComeOn have put a great focus on the UK betting audience recently, but it's not the only market that they're active in.
+ComeOn are a truly global bookie, available in dozens of countries across the globe.
+ComeOn have put a great focus on the Indian betting audience recently, but it's not the only market that they're active in.
 Originating in Swedish it makes sense that there's still a big focus there, whilst they also have language sites in Swedish, Norwegian, Finnish, German, Chilean (Spanish) and a general EU site, so their scope is quite large when it comes to accepting players.

 The key thing is that they don't accept players from the following countries:

-Australia, Czech Republic, USA, France, Ireland, Turkey, Curacao, Croatia, Spain, Hungary, Romania, Poland, Portugal and Netherlands.
+Australia, Czech Republic, USA, the UK, France, Ireland, Turkey, Curacao, Croatia, Spain, Hungary, Romania, Poland, Portugal and Netherlands.

 So there you have it, this ComeOn review has taken you through all the different parts of ComeOn’s betting site and hopefully you agree that there are some really great reasons to sign-up with them.

-Casual punters should really enjoy this brand and the £10 new customer free bet really fits in with that message and they back it up with key odds boosts and bet clubs to make sure that once you’ve joined, you’re not forgotten about.
+Casual punters should really enjoy this brand and the new customer offer really fits in with that message and they back it up with key odds boosts and bet clubs to make sure that once you’ve joined, you’re not forgotten about.
 What more can you ask for!

 18+, New Customers Only, Gamble Responsibly - www.begambleaware.org